founded Spring Semester 2012

 The purpose the Illinois State University Beekeeping Club is to promote interest in honey bees and beekeeping by educating students and the public with safe, responsible, and effective apiary management practices, and by raising awareness of environmental, economic, social, and political issues that affect beekeepers and the honey bees.

-History - Keep a watch for our article "Sustainability & Beekeeping" that will appear in the May or June 2014 issue of American Bee Journal.
-It will provide a detailed history of the club's founding along with lots of great photographs.
+History - Our history is described in Sustainability & Beekeeping that appeared in the June 2014 issue of American Bee Journal.
+It provides a detailed history of the club's founding along with lots of great photographs.

 Affiliations - We are officially affiliated with the Illinois State Beekeepers Association.

-(Last updated 4/25/2014, cjw)
+(Last updated 2/13/2015, cjw)

 For additional information, contact webmaster Dr. Carl J. Wenning, faculty advisor and member of the ISU Physics Department.